glowkeeper/P3D/docs/labs/week2Session1.md

 ## Adding Materials

 Below, you will add character to the simple room created during the [last lab](./week1Session2.md) by adding some materials and textures to the walls.
-You will also add a lamp to the scene.
+To reinforce and embelish some of the lighting ideas from the last lab, you will also add a lamp to the scene.

 ### Embellishing the Simple Room